Mjz86/c_colon/README.md

-i pridict that the worst error is an easy "must initialized an out prameter" , which is , simple and far better than lifetimes or memory bugs.
+i pridict that the worst common error is an easy "must initialized an out prameter" , which is , simple and far better than lifetimes or memory bugs.

 ---